How to Advocate For Women in the Workplace

 1. Acknowledge the invisible

 Sexism is real and before you can do anything about it, you need to see it.
 Even the most progressive organizations are largely constructed by and for men.
 This means every day women navigate places filled with double standards, gender-biases, microaggressions, and socially engineered behaviors that ostracize, diminish, and demean the women around them.
 Feeling skeptical?
-Spend a week observing the behaviour at your office.
+Spend a week observing the behavior at your office.

 Who welcomes guests, gets the coffee, or loads the dishwasher?